Ready-Player-Python/ready_player_python/resources/prep2-3-4.md

 ## Create your Pitch

-- Name of Project
+- Snake Game
+- Platform Game

+## *Ready Player Python*

-- Summary of idea.
+- Summary of idea:
+It just makes sense.
+Build object oriented class based game.

 - What problem or pain point does it solve? a.
 Keep it high level without going into too much detail.
 (3-4 sentences is enough)

+We wanted to give remote workers a way to relax and enjoy their limited free time.
+We've created a simple, easy, and addictive game.
+The pain point it solves is that group just needs some games in our portfolios.

 - Minimum Viable Product (MVP) definition.

-    - What is the minimum required for you to present on your demo day?
+    What is the minimum required for you to present on your demo day?
+    1. Simple Snake thats controllable by a user.
+    2. Have food for the snake to eat.
+    3. Snake can't eat its self.
+    4. Keep track of points.
+    Stretch
+    5. Snake moves faster when it eats
+    6. And longer when it eats
+    7. Theme - basic tool bar for user

 # Repo and Tooling